cbiffle/m4vga-rs/README.md

 On the other hand: *I can prove the absence of data races with my ISRs.* Getting this to work revealed a bunch of hidden data races in the C++ codebase, all of which are fixed in the Rust.

-Rust's ownership semantics also shaped some significant changes to the driver APIs.
-In particular, rasterizers now use an API modeled after [scoped threads in crossbeam][5], and it reduces both boilerplate and cost at runtime.

 ## Building it